-There are no recommended screening tests to monitor for KS is people who are not at risk for the disease.
-However, since those infected with HIV are more likely to develop KS, it is suggested that they are examined regularly by health care providers who are experienced in recognizing KS and other diseases associated with HIV and AIDS.
+There are no recommended screening tests to monitor for KS in people who are not at risk for the disease.
+However, since those infected with HIV are at a higher risk for developing KS, they should be examined regularly by health care providers who are experienced in recognizing KS and other diseases associated with HIV and AIDS.

 What are the signs of Kaposi's sarcoma?